Skip to main content

 Defining Baseline and Equity Metrics

-Baseline metrics tell us whether homelessness is going up or down.
+Baseline metrics establish a starting point from which changes in homelessness and system performance can be measured over time.
 Under Measure A, we use them to track progress on:

 • Reducing unsheltered homelessness